-Luisa Congedo, student ambassador Computer Science
+Luisa Congedo, student ambassador Data Science and Artificial Intelligence @um_dsai

 Student ambassadors offer you a glimpse into their everyday life as students, from attending classes and working on exciting projects to enjoying campus life.
-This gives you a real sense of what it's like to be a student in this programme.
+This gives you a sense of what it's like to be a student in this programme.

 Need help with your application, housing, or student life in Maastricht?

 In January 2020, we moved into our brand new location: Paul-Henri Spaaklaan 1, 6229 EN Maastricht...
 Or as we call it, PHS1.